 Erectile dysfunction: Diagnosis and treatment

-Erectile dysfunction, ED or impotence, is the inability for a man to get an erection and maintain it for satisfactory sex.
+Erectile dysfunction, ED or impotence, is the inability for a man to get an erection or maintain it for satisfactory sex.

 Around half of all men aged between 40 and 70 are thought to have experienced some degree of ED.